EvictionLab/eviction-lab-website/content/updates/research/2023-eviction-filing-patterns/index.md

 postauthorname: Peter Hepburn, Danny Grubbs-Donovan, and Grace Hartley
 postauthortitle: The Eviction Lab
 authorpic: /images/bios/elab_thumb_sm.jpg
 description: As the United States moves past the COVID-19 pandemic, low-income renters face a deeply inhospitable housing market.
-We use data from the Eviction Tracking System to see how this affected eviction rates in 2023.
+We investigate how this affected eviction rates in 2023.
 listSummary: As the United States moves past the COVID-19 pandemic, low-income renters face a deeply inhospitable housing market.
-We use data from the Eviction Tracking System to see how this affected eviction rates in 2023.
+We investigate how this affected eviction rates in 2023.
 twImage: ets-alt-graphic.png
 image: ets-alt-graphic.png
 fbImage: ets-alt-graphic.png